imitelis/email-app/README.md

 ### Database:

-- BackEnd won't start if there is no PostgreSQL DB connected at `DATABASE_URI` port, so check that
+- BackEnd won't start if there is no PostgreSQL DB connected at the `DATABASE_URI`, so check that first
 - For simplicity, we consider an empty `emaildb` now, we can eventually think of dockerization
 - You might use pgAdmin 4 and after setting your username and password, create new db there

 ### Testing BackEnd:

-- Start similar setup as backend located in the same folder "backend"
+- Start similar setup as backend located in the same folder `backend`
-- Run `export PYTHONPATH=$(pwd)` to set the modules in the tests files
+- Run `export PYTHONPATH=$(pwd)` to set the folder path in the tests files
-- Then run `python3 tests/unit_user.py` and then `python3 tests/unit_email.py` for the unit tests
+- For the unit tests you can run `python3 tests/unit_user.py` and for each unittest accordingly (even without the backend running)
+- For the functional tests you can run `pytest -s tests/test_api.py` and for each pytest accordingly (even without the backend running)
+- Note that all the pytest testing files must start with 'test' as a preffix

+### Testing FrontEnd:

+- Start similar setup as frontend located in the same folder `frontend`
+- For the unit tests you can start testing with `npm run test` (even without the frontend running)
+- For the E2E tests you must start the frontend first at `localhost:9000` (by default) and then `npm run e2e:run`
+- You can start both frontend and E2E tests by using `npm run dev & npm run e2e:run`
+- If you want to open Cypress and build your own E2E tests, you can use `npm run cypress:open`

+### Pipelines:

+- You should check that the pipelines in your own branchs or own forks are working correctly
+- Just do a simple `git push origin main` to trigger the pipelines in the origin repository
+- If something goes wrong, you can re-run the jobs once more in the `Actions` part of the GitHub repository